nithishdivakar/nithishdivakar.github.io/content/collections/collaborative_filtering/collaborative_filtering_part_02.md

 ---
-date: 2024-01-01 00:00:00 +0000
+date: 2026-02-02 00:00:00 +0000
 layout: post
 level: h1
 slug: '02'
+tags : [recommendation system]
 status: done
-title: 'Collaborative Filtering Part 02 - The "Zero" Problem - Solving for Implicit Data'
+title: 'Collaborative Filtering Part 02'
 ---

-# Collaborative Filtering Part 02
+# Collaborative Filtering Part 02 - The "Zero" Problem - Solving for Implicit Data

 In Part 1, we discussed predicting $P(click)$ using an interaction matrix.
 However, we concluded that traditional matrix factorization is not viable when the matrix contains empty cells.